 Because most local code inspectors are underpaid and overworked, some things get overlooked.
 In this area, a major city area, code inspectors usually spend a total of 10 – 20 minutes inspecting a house.
-The average home inspection can take between 2 and 4 hours and is much more comprehensive and detailed.
-The major difference is that while code inspectors have the authority to require repairs, they have no liability of they miss something significant.
+The average home inspection can take between 2 and 4 hours (or more) and is much more comprehensive and detailed.
+The major difference is that while code inspectors have the authority to require repairs, they have no liability if they miss something significant.
 With home inspectors, the exact opposite is true.
 We can call problems out in more detail, but we cannot require that any repairs be done, we can only recommend.
 The final decision is up to the client.

 So, what are some of the things that we commonly see?
 Usually, there are problems and dangerous conditions that have been caused by non-professional or do-it-yourself work done of the house.
 Many times the problems are caused by deferring maintenance or not having regular servicing of furnaces, water heaters or air conditioners.
-Sometimes, we see mold growth because the homeowner has kept the humidity too high or because of water leaks.
+Sometimes, we see mold growth because the homeowner has set the humidity too high or because of water leaks.
 Many times we find problems that the current homeowner had no idea existed.

 Usually we do inspections for people who are buying a house, a pre-purchase inspection.
-But we also do inspections for people who are planning to sell their house and want to know what will come up during the pre-purchase inspection.
+But we also do inspections for people who are planning to sell their house and want to know what will come up during their pre-purchase inspection.
 These are called pre-listing inspections.
 We also do inspections for people who just want to know the current condition of their house or may be planning some repairs or remodeling.
 Some inspectors also perform specialized inspections for specific issues.
 These include roof, water intrusion, mold, lead paint and structural inspections.
 In short, a home inspector is like a diagnostic physician.
-We do not fix things, but we inspect, find the cause of the problem and refer you to the proper “specialist”.
+We do not fix things, but we inspect, find the cause of the problem and refer you to the proper “specialist” contractor.